alexvarip/CineTrackPortal/README.md

 > **Note:**
 > - If you restore the database from a SQL backup file, you usually do not need to apply migrations unless new migrations have been added since the backup was created.
-> - If in doubt, you can run `dotnet ef database update` (#Database Migration Setup) to ensure the database schema is current.
+> - If in doubt, you can run `dotnet ef database update` to ensure the database schema is current.

 ## Restoring the Database from a SQL Backup